 1. Configure the NVMe Host to issue a Get Log Page command for the NVMe-MI Commands Supported and Effects Log Page (LID=13h).
-If this LID is not supported then this test is not applicable.
+If this LID is not supported in version 1.4 or earlier then this test is not applicable.

-1. Verify that the Command Scope (CSP) field for any given command, shall have no more than 1 bit set to '1', or else be set to 0.

-2. Verify that if the Command Supported bit (CSUPP) is set to 0 for any given feature, then all fields in the NVME-MI Commands Supported and Effects Data Structure for that command shall be set to 0.
+- 1. Verify the Commands Support and Effects Log Page (LID=13h) completes successfully if the DUT is 2.0 or later. - 2.
+Verify that the Command Scope (CSP) field for any given command, shall have no more than 1 bit set to '1', or else be set to 0. - 3.
+Verify that if the Command Supported bit (CSUPP) is set to 0 for any given feature, then all fields in the NVME-MI Commands Supported and Effects Data Structure for that command shall be set to 0.